Methodology Disclosure · Paper 01 of 4

 Formula:

-Why the 0.80 multiplier on preparedness: Even a perfectly-prepared organization retains some residual risk — you cannot fully neutralize exposure through controls alone.
-Capping preparedness' offsetting power at 80% reflects this reality and prevents the score from going to extreme negatives.
+Why the 0.60 multiplier on preparedness: Even a perfectly-prepared organization retains residual risk — zero-days, nation-state actors, and novel vectors cannot be fully neutralized through controls.
+Capping preparedness' offsetting power at 60% reflects this.
+The result is clamped to 0–100: the score never goes negative.

 Score interpretation